IDF

 The IDF, or, Israel Defense Forces, is the national military force of the State of Israel and consists of the Israeli Ground Force, the Israeli Air Force, and the Israeli Navy.

-The IDF is headed by the Chief of Staff, who holds the rank of Lieutenant General and is the only active officer who does so.
-The current chief of staff is Herzi Halevi.
+The IDF is headed by the Chief of Staff, who holds the rank of lieutenant general and is the only active officer who does so.
+The current chief of staff is Eyal Zamir.

 The IDF was formally established in May 1948 after the creation of the Jewish State, and it encompassed the three paramilitary groups that existed prior to the state - the Hagana, the Irgun, and the Stern Gang (Lehi).